+'''

-(venv) \$ python sort.py file:jobStore --logLevel=critical --overwriteOutput=True
+$ python toil-sort-examply.py file:jobStore --logLevel=critical

+'''

 This hides most of the information we get from the Toil run.
 For more detail, we can run the pipeline with --logLevel=debug to see a comprehensive output.
 For more information, see Logging.